Toyin96/Toyin96/README.md

 ## “Outside of your comfort zone is where the magic happens 🌎” — Anonymous

-I am Toyin Onagoruwa 🙋🏻‍♂️, a Botanist, Software Engineer, and a Data Scientist.
+I am Toyin Onagoruwa 🙋🏻‍♂️, a wannabe Software Engineer and Data Scientist.

-- 🌱 I’m currently learning Python, Java, React, Node JS, Spring Boot, and MySQL
+- 🌱 I’m currently learning Python, Java as part of my program requirements.
+Aside that I'm learng HTML, CSS, and JavaScript personally.
 - 👯 I’m looking to collaborate on creating content for my blog!
 - 🤔 I’m looking for help with Python data science libraries and Java design patterns
 - 💬 Ask me about Java, Python for data science